 - Any extra features you add to your fixed indexed annuity will bring down the amount of guaranteed income you will receive.

 - The more guarantees you add to actually secure the lifelong income stream, the more you give up the “savings account” type liquidity that makes a fixed indexed annuity look attractive in the first place.

 - Fixed indexed annuity are very hard to compare across insurance providers, which makes it difficult to understand which product is actually right for you.
 They can vary by (1) Where you money is invested, (2) how much of the market gain you are allowed to benefit from, (3) extra features, (4) credit rating of the insurer, and more.

 - They offer extremely high commissions to the person selling it to you, so your distributor may have a greater incentive to sell it to you even if it doesn’t fit your financial needs.

 In the end, by trying to do everything at once, the fixed indexed annuity doesn’t do either of its functions very well: providing a guaranteed income stream or growing your savings in the market.
-Blueprint Income chooses to act as a fiduciary and we’ll always advise you to buy a fixed rate annuity, traditional income annuity, Personal Pension, or no annuity at all, and invest the rest of your savings in the market.
+Blueprint Income is not a fiduciary, but we adhere to fiduciary principles, and we’ll always advise you to buy a fixed rate annuity, traditional income annuity, Personal Pension, or no annuity at all, and invest the rest of your savings in the market.